 UWF Severe Weather Frequently Asked Questions

 The University of West Florida is committed to supporting UWF students, faculty and staff before, during and after severe weather.
-Below is an FAQ page with the most commonly asked storm-related questions by our students, faculty and staff.
+Below are FAQs with the most commonly asked storm-related questions by our campus community.
 As you navigate through this webpage, you will find there are several resources to assist you, including information on returning to class and getting back on track academically, shelters and financial aid.

 When does the University begin monitoring for potential hurricanes that may impact UWF?

 UWF constantly monitors tropical system formation in the Atlantic Basin throughout the year and especially during the hurricane season, which runs from June 1 to November 30.
 As storm systems approach our area, the University community will be notified and kept informed of the progress of such systems.